heutelbeck/streamdeck-fritz/README.md

 # Installation

-In the Release folder, you can find the file `net.heutelbeck.streamdeck.fritz.sdPlugin.streamdeckPlugin`.
+In the Release folder, you can find the file `net.heutelbeck.streamdeck.fritz.streamdeckPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

 # Source code